-Joel Schumacher, Director of 'St. Elmo's Fire' and 'Batman Forever,' Dead at 80
+Joel Schumacher, Director Of 'St. Elmo's Fire' And 'Batman Forever,' Dead At 80

 As his career grew, so did the budgets for his movies, culminating in the two Batman movies.
 There was a campiness in them, with Schumacher playing up certain aspects of the Batman mythos: the goofy costumes, the corny jokes calling back to the Adam West TV era of the character, and the erotic tension between Batman and his sidekick Robin.

 "I had a lot of fun with it.
-Since you always get asked if that's the case with them, I thought, well, I might as well play it up to--somewhat," he said in the Fresh Air interview.
+Since you always get asked if that's the case with them, I thought, well, I might as well play it up to — somewhat," he said in the Fresh Air interview.
 "And I over-exaggerated all the sexuality in my Batman movies — you know, the men and the women are sort of 'oversteroided' sexually because I thought it was better to play into it than try to pretend it wasn't there."

 After the Batman movies, Schumacher worked on smaller thrillers such as 8MM and Phone Booth, as well as the film version of The Phantom of the Opera.